List

 Bidirectional charging, now featured in several electric vehicle models, effectively enables drivers to use their EVs as batteries on wheels.
 As a country that loves camping and road trips, having this power on tap opens up a world of possibilities.
 In this guide we:

-• Explain the key types of bidirectional charging
+• Explain the different types of bidirectional charging

 • List which electric car models feature bidirectional charging